All the ‘need-to-know before you go’ information can be found here below.

 Follow the brown and white tourist board signs bearing a horse and rider from the A1, A19 and main approach roads to Newcastle.
 For traffic updates in the nearby area, please click here.

 Remember, two’s company and three’s a great crowd when travelling!
 You can save money on fuel, reduce your carbon footprint and have some company along for the ride if you choose to lift share.
-If you’re not sure who else is going your way, you can always check out National Liftshare network.
+If you’re not sure who else is going your way, you can always check out national Liftshare network.

 Numbers 43 and 44 buses leave from Haymarket Bus Station in Newcastle City Centre every few minutes and arrive at a stop just outside the racecourse road entrance.